Progressive Discipline: Everything You Need to Know

-- Could be perceived as discriminatory, if certain steps are skipped in process
+- Could be perceived as discriminatory, if certain steps are skipped in the process.

 - The primary concern here is the potential for litigation if this occurs.

 - Skipping steps could lead to an argument from the employee that an implied contract has been formed stating that an employee cannot be terminated unless all steps are followed.

 - Time consuming exercise for smaller organizations.

 If you need help understanding progressive discipline, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent to its site.
 Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.